royng163/royng163/README.md

 ## Hello, I am Roy👋

 - 🔭 I am a year 3 computer science student
-- 🌱 I am currently learning Flutter
+- 🌱 I am currently learning React

 <!--
 **royng163/royng163** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.